By: Alexis Dingeldein on November 19th, 2020

 5 Myths about Cyber School – Debunked!

 During my thirteen years of cyber education, my Learning Coach and I sometimes had to defend our family’s school choice.
 Usually, the objections came from well-meaning people who heard stories from others or assumed that cyber school just didn’t cut it.
 Today, we’re going to debunk five common myths about cyber school.
+Here are 5 myths about cyber school debunked.

 Myth #1 – Socialization